Improved Quantum Query Upper Bounds Based on Classical Decision Trees: Decision Tree Rank

 Then, $\rank(f) = \Theta(n)$ and $\rrank(f) = \Theta(1)$. \end{claim} \begin{proof} Clearly $\rank(f) = O(n)$.
 For the lower bound, we use the equivalence from Claim~\ref{claim: rank equals Prover Delayer game value}.
 A valid Delayer strategy is as follows: allow the Prover to choose input values for their first $n/3$ queries.
 It is easy to see that no matter what values the Prover chooses, the function can never be restricted to become a constant after these $n/3$ queries.
 Thus, $\val(f) \geq n/3$ (and this can be easily seen to be tight).
 The randomized rank upper bound follows from the easy fact that $\RDT(f) = O(1)$ and $\rrank(f) \leq \RDT(f)$ for all $f$. \end{proof}

 When we restrict $f$ to be a total function, it is no longer clear whether or not randomized rank can be significantly smaller than rank.
 In view of the example above, one might be tempted to consider functions that witness maximal separations between deterministic and randomized query complexity.
 The current state-of-the-art separation of $\DT(f) = \Omega(n)$ vs.~$\RDT(f) = \tilde{O}(\sqrt{n})$ is witnessed by variants of `pointer jumping' functions~\cite{GPW18, ABBLSS17, MRS18}.
 One might hope to use a similar argument as in the proof of Claim~\ref{claim: apxmaj rank rrank} to show that $\rank(f) = \Omega(n)$ (and a randomized rank upper bound of $\tilde{O}(\sqrt{n})$ immediately follows from the randomized query upper bound).
-However, it is easy to show that the rank of these functions is actually $\tilde{O}(\sqrt{n})$, rendering this approach useless for these variants of pointer jumping functions.
+However, it is not hard to show that the rank of these functions is actually $\tilde{O}(\sqrt{n})$, rendering this approach useless for these variants of pointer jumping functions.
 Nevertheless, we are able to use such an approach to show a separation between rank and randomized rank for another function whose deterministic and randomized query complexities are polynomially separated.
+After an initial version of this paper was made public, a subsequent work~\cite{CDMRS23} used the equivalence between (randomized) rank and logarithm of (randomized) decision tree size to show a polynomial equivalence (up to a polylogarithmic factor in the input size) between rank and randomized rank for all Boolean functions.
+They also observed that a deterministic-randomized query complexity separation can be lifted to the same deterministic-randomized rank separation for a related function~\cite[Appendix~C]{CDMRS23}.
+Thus, the pointer jumping functions~\cite{GPW18, ABBLSS17, MRS18} can be used to construct a function witnessing a quadratic separation between rank and randomized rank.
+Finding the best possible (polynomial) separation between rank and randomized rank remains an interesting open question.

 In the remainder of this section, let $F : \zone^n \to \zone$ be defined as the function evaluated by a complete $(\log n)$-depth binary tree as described below.
 Assume $\log n$ to be an even integer, and the top node of this tree to be an $\OR$ gate.
 Nodes in subsequent layers alternate between $\AND$'s and $\OR$'s, and nodes at the bottom layer contain variables.
 We call this the complete AND-OR tree of depth $\log n$.
 See Figure~\ref{fig: andor tree} for a depiction of the complete depth-4 AND-OR tree.